raven-bootcamp/Portfolio/README.md

 The repository with my code: https://github.com/raven-bootcamp/Portfolio

 ## The Task
+Now that we have learned new skills and have built full stack applications, the time has come to update our portfolios.

 Part of being a web developer means being a part of a community.
 Having a place to share your projects is necessary if you're applying for jobs, but it's also critical on your journey as a developer.

 ## My Approach